peilinUWU/rasa/data/nlu.md

 - i hate you
 - i hate it
 - i dont like you!
+- i hate
+- i hate all
+- hate
+- dislike
+- none
+- none of them
+- i hate sports
+- i don't have any
+- nothing

 ## intent:out.of.scope.non.english
 - Wie fange ich mit Rasa an?